Greek PM visits North Macedonia in afterglow of name deal

 In the end, Skopje agreed to the change in exchange for assurance that Athens would stop thwarting its efforts to join NATO and the European Union.

+"The first prime minister of Greece to visit North Macedonia.
+Truly historic day," Zaev wrote on Twitter beneath a photo of the two leaders embracing outside the government building, where they took a selfie before entering inside.

-Now the neighbours are also touting the promise of boosting economic ties, with Tsipras travelling with 10 ministers and more than two dozen Greek business leaders.
+With the name issue behind them, the neighbours are also touting the promise of boosting economic ties.

+Tsipras is joined by 10 ministers and more than two dozen Greek business leaders with him who will attend a business forum in the afternoon.
-After political meetings and a press conference on Tuesday, the two politicians are scheduled to attend a business forum.

 Ahead of the visit, Zaev told AFP there would be new Greek investments worth more than €500 million in North Macedonia, which is much smaller and poorer than its EU member neighbour.